 For Immediate Release PRESS RELEASE CONTACT: 612-276-3456 New Powerline Study Finds That Local Wind Energy Generation Can Avoid New Transmission Lines Abundant Opportunity Identified for New Community-Based Renewable Energy Development Throughout Minnesota Minneapolis, Minn.— (June 17, 2008).
-Yesterday, the … Read More
+Yesterday, the Minnesota Department of Commerce released the findings of the first of two major powerline studies ordered … Read More

 An energy incentive is drifting in the wind Federal tax law discourages individual investment and local ownership of turbines.
-By John Farrell, originally published in the Minneapolis Star Tribune, May 1, 2008 A wind turbine can power up to 600 … Read More
+By John Farrell, originally published in the Minneapolis Star Tribune, May 1, 2008 A wind turbine can power up to 600 homes, but 600 homeowners can’t get together to own a wind turbine.
+Why?
+Because federal law … Read More

 On renewable energy, go local A focus on output in gallons and megawatts leads to large-scale ethanol plants and wind farms.
 Such facilities aren’t the most beneficial, nor even the most efficient.
-By John Farrell, originally published in the Minneapolis … Read More
+By John Farrell, originally published in the Minneapolis Star Tribune, August 15, 2007 In the past two years, renewable energy has catapulted to the … Read More

 At the Oscars, former Vice President Al Gore and megastar actor Leonardo DiCaprio informed a billion viewers that this was the first"green Oscar," at least with respect to global warming.
 The hosts had purchased sufficient greenhouse gas offsets to allow them to free the event of any responsibility for increasing greenhouse gases.